-Summer has already started, which means there are plenty of hot days under the scorching sun ahead!
+Summer has already started, which means lots of hot days under the scorching sun ahead!
 It’s important to mention how to protect yourself from harmful UV rays.
-In addition, absolutely every one of us needs to know about the proper use of sunscreen.
+Also, absolutely everyone should be aware of the proper use of sunscreen.

-The ultraviolet rays affect our skin in many different ways.
-For example, the skin can develop pigment spots and change its texture.
+UV rays affect our skin in different ways.
+For example, the skin may show pigment spots and change its texture.

-There are two types of sunlight: UV-A and UV-B. UV-A rays are the longest, which is why they penetrate deeper into the layers of the skin and affect the underlying tissue, thereby reducing its elasticity.
-This means UVA rays contribute to premature skin aging and the appearance of wrinkles.
+There are two types of sunlight: UV-A and UV-B. UV-A rays are the longest, so they penetrate deeper into the skin layers and affect the underlying tissue, thereby reducing its elasticity.
+This means that UVA rays contribute to premature skin ageing and the appearance of wrinkles.

 UV-B rays are shorter and affect the top layer of the skin.
-More intense UV-B radiation causes sunburn, and redness of the skin, and promotes skin cancer.
+More intense UV-B radiation causes sunburn, and reddening of the skin and contributes to the development of skin cancer.

-Applying sunscreen is extremely important to maintain the skin’s protective functions, and prevent the development of skin cancer and photoaging (age spots, wrinkles, skin sagging).
+The use of sunscreen is extremely important for maintaining the skin’s protective functions, and preventing the development of skin cancer and photo-ageing (age spots, wrinkles, skin sagging).

-The effect of inorganic sunscreens in terms of UV-B protection is similar to chemical sunscreens.
-Since they leave a thin white layer on the skin, mineral sunscreens act as a sort of barrier that reflects the sun’s radiation and thus protects the skin from UV-A radiation that causes photoaging.
+Inorganic sunscreens perform similarly to chemical sunscreens in terms of UVB protection.
+Because they leave a thin white layer on the skin, mineral sunscreens act as a sort of barrier that reflects the sun’s radiation and therefore protects the skin from UVA radiation that causes photo ageing.

-Inorganic sunscreens use only zinc oxide and titanium oxide as active agents, which reduces the risk of irritation of the skin and makes them suitable for sensitive skin.
+Inorganic sunscreens use only zinc oxide and titanium oxide as active ingredients, which reduces the risk of skin irritation and makes them suitable for sensitive skin.

-3. If I use a day cream or makeup product that already has SPF, is that enough?
+If I use a day cream or make-up product that already has SPF, is that enough?